Orbital Sciences X-34

+History

 The X-34 began as a program for a suborbital reusable-rocket technology demonstrator.
 In early 2001, the first flight vehicle was near completion, but the program was ended due to budget concerns.
 Up to this point, the project had encompassed spending of just under $112 million: $85.7M from the original contract with designer Orbital Sciences, $16M from NASA and various government agencies for testing, and an additional $10M for Orbital Sciences to adapt its L-1011 carrier aircraft to accommodate the X-34.
 The program was officially canceled by NASA on March 31, 2001.
 The unpowered prototype had been used only for towing and captive flight tests when the project was canceled.

 The two demonstrators remained in storage at Edwards Air Force Base until they were temporarily moved to Mojave, California, in late 2010.
 This prompted some speculation that they might be restored to flight status.
-As of August 2020, the spaceplanes were lying in the yard of a crane company in nearby Lancaster, California.
+Before April 2020, the spaceplanes were lying in the yard of a crane company in nearby Lancaster, California, before being relocated to a scrapyard.